Ted Cruz flew to Cancun with his family amid power crisis in Texas: source

 Millions in Texas without power, at least 20 dead

-Sen. Ted Cruz flew to Cancun, Mexico, with his family this week as Texas dealt with a winter storm that left millions without power, Fox News has confirmed.
+Sen. Ted Cruz flew to Cancun, Mexico, with his family this week as Texas dealt with a winter storm that as of Thursday still has left 500,000 without power, Fox News has confirmed.

 Photographs of Cruz, R-Texas, at an airport began circulating on social media late Wednesday, with people alleging that the senator had left the state for Cancun amid a major crisis.
 A Republican source told Fox News that the allegations Cruz was traveling to the Mexican city are true.